redux-saga/saga-query/README.md

 ## A note on `robodux`

-The docs heavily use [robodux](https://github.com/neurosnap/robodux) and is recommended for usage with `saga-query`.
-I use it for most of my production applications and it will make caching data simple and straight-forward.
+The docs heavily use [robodux](https://github.com/neurosnap/robodux) and is recommended for usage with `saga-query`.  **It is not required to use `saga-query`.**  I use it for most of my production applications and it will make caching data simple and straight-forward.
 Even for large scale applications, 100% of my redux state is composed of `robodux` slice helpers.

 I also wrote a
 [redux-saga style-guide](https://erock.io/2020/01/01/redux-saga-style-guide.html) that